Skip to main content

 Deep Creek Hot Springs

 Located northeast of Los Angeles, due north from the eastern edge of Lake Arrowhead, Deep Creek Hot Springs in California makes for an ideal day trip from the city.
 The natural hot springs lie a moderate 3.6-mile hike from the parking area, so the geothermal pools provide a nice rest after a somewhat arduous journey.
-Traveling during the week increases the chances of a peaceful soak, since the secret is officially out about this place.
+Traveling during the week increases the chances of a peaceful soak since the secret is officially out about this place.

-Make sure to pack plenty of water and to save enough for the way back—which is significantly harder than the trek in.
+Make sure to pack plenty of water and save enough for the way back—which is significantly harder than the trek in.
 Though the short hike may seem easy enough, the elevation changes 900-plus feet along the way, making it more difficult than it appears.
-Temperatures can easily exceed 100 degrees during the summer, too, so make sure to come prepared to this natural hot spring in Southern California.
+Temperatures can easily exceed 100 degrees during the summer, too, so make sure to come prepared for this natural hot spring in Southern California.

 Recomended businesses